-Goal 1: Managing Performance and Risk
+Competency 1: Managing Performance and Risk

-- Learning Objective 1.1: Students will use accounting-based and operational information to assess performance. - Learning Objective 1.2: Students will use financial analysis to solve business problems and recommend actions that maximize shareholder value. - Learning Objective 1.3: Students are able to evaluate the sustainability of a business operating model by conducting an analysis of financial statements and ratios.
+- Learning Objective 1.1: Students will use accounting-based and operational information to assess and forecast firm and portfolio performance in order to to solve business problems and recommend actions that maximize shareholder value. - Learning Objective 1.2: Students are able to evaluate the ESG practices of a company and assess how these practices impact its performance and valuation.

-Goal 2: Value Business Entities
+Competency 2: Value Business Entities